Kosmas Deligkaris, PhD

 Deep Learning and Machine Vision Engineer

 My current work focuses on posture tracking and 3D scene understanding for the analysis of animal behaviour.
-I am also interested in evolutionary algorithms and their application in optimization of neural network architectures.
+I am also interested in evolutionary algorithms and their application in optimization of neural network architectures for computer vision applications.
 I am a strong supporter of writing reproducible and extensible software in academia/research, as well as the utilization of agile tools for project and team management.
 Have a look around, and if anything comes to your mind, feel free to get in touch through the form at the bottom.

 Developing software is perhaps the cornerstone of my work.
 I have worked with all kinds of different programming languages, from assembly language in microcontrollers to Fortran, and later on to Python and Java.
 I like developing in Java, with all its rules and patterns.
 For deep learning applications though, I mostly work with Python due to the extensive ecosystem and easy scripting capabilities.